 - Supplies for community project and extracurricular activities

-With 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
-Pre-departure training equips participants with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
-The Peninsula Chapter AMIGOS training is youth-led, experiential learning that prepares participants for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help participants succeed beyond AMIGOS.
+With over 55 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
+Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
+The Peninsula Chapter AMIGOS training is experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help students succeed beyond AMIGOS.
 Training sessions are facilitated by the Training Team and include guest speakers from the community and the Peninsula Chapter Board of Directors.

 - Unparalleled leadership development

 - Hands-on training for technical aspects of the program

 - Creating a community of young people with shared values

 The Peninsula Chapter is finalizing its training calendar for the 2022-2023 cycle.
 More details will be posted soon!

 |Arianne Renée Dilts